Room Color Combination Ideas Designers Actually Use (And Why They Work)

 Using Accent Colors Without Overwhelming the Space

-Choose one or two accent shades that complement your base, then distribute them strategically through pillows, artwork, and accessories.
-This creates focal points without competition.
+Choose one or two accent shades that genuinely complement your base, then spread them through pillows, artwork, and accessories rather than concentrating them in one corner.

 Living Room Color Combination Trends Designers Love